mattzab/download-sermon-index/README.md

 A Bash Script To Download All Sermons On SermonIndex.net

 ## Linux Users:
-Download the Bash Script, Download speakers.zip, and execute the bash script from within the directory containing the XML files.
-(Make Download_all.sh executable, and put it in the folder with the XML files, then use terminal to run the script)
+Download the Bash Script, make it executable, and run it.

 ## Mac Users:
 I wrote this script on Linux, but I suspect it should work exactly the same for you.
-Untested.
+Currently untested.

 ## Windows Users:
 Use Cygwin and install wget, then navigate through the terminal to the directory with the XML files, and run the script from there.